-Romantic, rugged and remote, Six Senses Zighy Bay hotel in Oman is like nowhere you've seen before: backed by barren mountains and among the opal blue waters of the Musandam's fjords.
-James Bond wannabes, this is your dream come true.
-Where else in the word can you choose to arrive by speedboat, 4x4 or paraglider before slipping into a Frankincense-laced bath with a cocktail?
+The award-winning Six Senses Zighy Bay beach resort in Oman is not just remote, it's like nowhere you've seen before: cradled by craggy mountains and dipping its toes into the opal blue waters of the Musandam's fjords.
+Die-hard Bond wannabes, this is your dream come true.
+Where else in the world can you choose to arrive by speedboat, 4x4 or paraglider?

 Get this when you book through us:

 Your choice of a 30-minute foot massage for two or a body scrub for two